-The University of Illinois participates in a long-standing national survey of doctoral students conducted by the National Opinion Research Center (NORC) at the University of Chicago for the National Science Foundation, National Institutes of Health, and other supporting institutions.
+The Survey of Earned Doctorates is conducted by the National Opinion Research Center (NORC) at the University of Chicago for the National Science Foundation, National Institutes of Health, and other supporting institutions.
+For more information about the Survey of Earned Doctorates, visit their website.

-All doctoral students are required to complete [135] the Survey of Earned Doctorates at the time of final deposit.
-Students may decline to answer any or all of the questions by indicating refusal with the word "refused" for each question they decline to answer.
-For more information about the Survey of Earned Doctorates, visit the website.
-[136]
+All doctoral students are required to complete both the Survey of Earned Doctorates and the Doctoral Exit Survey at the time of final deposit.
+Students may decline to answer any or all of the questions.

-Chapter VIII: Tuition and Fees
+Chapter 7: Tuition and Fees